Conghui-Liu33/YUP_CubeSat.github.io/Docs/Engineering_Log.md

 The USB serial connection was not configured correctly.

 ### Solution
+- Bought a ST-Link
-Configured the correct USB serial interface and verified communication with a simple test program before reconnecting the sensors.
+- Configured the correct USB serial interface and verified communication with a simple test program before reconnecting the sensors.

 ### Lesson Learned
 Programming, debugging, and serial communication are separate subsystems.
-Test them independently.
+Can test them independently.